 Prevalence of swallowing difficulties and medication modification in customers of community pharmacists

-People may alter their solid oral medication dosage forms to make it easier to swallow.
-However, modification of solid medication dosage forms can lead to adverse effects, and people may alter the dosage forms without informing the health professionals involved in their care.
+BACKGROUND: People may alter their solid oral medication dosage forms to make it easier to swallow.
+However, modification of solid medication dosage forms can lead to undesirable effects, and people may alter the dosage forms without informing the health professionals involved in their care.

-To estimate the prevalence of swallowing difficulties and medication dosage form modification among community pharmacy consumers, and to investigate consumer views, attitudes and interactions with health professionals regarding such issues.
+AIM: To estimate the prevalence of swallowing difficulties and medication modification amongst community pharmacy consumers, and to investigate consumer views, attitudes, and interactions with health professionals regarding such issues.

-Consumers were recruited from five community pharmacies in Brisbane, Australia and invited to participate in a structured interview.
+METHODS: Consumers were recruited from five community pharmacies in Brisbane, Queensland and invited to participate in a structured interview.

 Impact and interest: